jameskkk/expAp/README.md

 # expAp

-It is a sample that use node.js and express.
+It is a sample that use Visaul Studio Code with node.js and express.